Hiwonder/ROSPider/README.md

 ## Product Overview

-### About ROSSpider
+### About ROSpider

 ROSpider is an open-source hexapod robot workspace built around ROS and real hardware deployment.
 Instead of being just a gait demo or a single perception example, this repository combines low-level servo control, whole-body kinematics, sensor drivers, AI vision applications, SLAM, autonomous navigation, and even multi-robot formation into one integrated development stack.

 The pain point it solves is straightforward: legged robots are exciting, but getting one to move stably, perceive the environment, and run real ROS applications usually means stitching together many disconnected packages yourself.
-ROSSpider packages that work into a practical stack, so you can move from hardware bringup to vision tracking, mapping, route planning, and experimental interaction much faster.
+ROSpider packages that work into a practical stack, so you can move from hardware bringup to vision tracking, mapping, route planning, and experimental interaction much faster.

-If you are building a teaching robot, prototyping a Jetson-based legged platform, or learning how locomotion and perception fit together in ROS, ROSSpider gives you a codebase that is much closer to a complete robot product than a toy example.
+If you are building a teaching robot, prototyping a Jetson-based legged platform, or learning how locomotion and perception fit together in ROS, ROSpider gives you a codebase that is much closer to a complete robot product than a toy example.

 ### The Core: A Hexapod Platform Built for Real ROS Work